JordanSpencerWu/jordan-wu-deprecated-2/src/books/2016/javascript-the-good-parts.md

 Every object is linked to a prototype object from which it can inherit properties.
 If we try to retrieve a property value from an object, and if the object lacks the property name, then JavaScript attempts to retrieve the property value from the prototype object.
 And if that object is lacking the property, then it goes to its prototype, and so on until the process finally bottoms out with Object.prototype.
 Use `object.hasOwnProperty(variable)` to determine whether the property name is truly a member of the object or was found instead on the prototype chain and using `typeof` to exclude functions.

 Objects produced from object literals are linked to Object.prototype.
-Function objects are linked to Function.prototype (which is itself linked to Object.prototype).
+Function objects are linked to Function.prototype which is itself linked to Object.prototype.

 ##### Functions

 Objects produced from object literals are linked to Object.prototype.
-Function objects are linked to Function.prototype (which is itself linked to Object.prototype).
+Function objects are linked to Function.prototype which is itself linked to Object.prototype.

 Functions can be defined inside of other functions.
 An inner function of course has access to its parameters and variables.
 An inner function also enjoys access to the parameters and variables of the functions it is nested within.
 The function object created by a function literal contains a link to that outer context.
 This is called _closure_.